CTylerD/Coffee-Shop-Web-App-Backend/README.md

 ## Prerequisites and Dependencies

-Please see the respective [frontend](./backend/README.md) and [backend](./backend/README.md) README files for more information on setting up the the various dependencies required for this project.
+Please see the respective [frontend](./backend/README.md) and [backend](./backend/README.md) README files for more information on setting up the the various dependencies required for this project

 ## Project Stack

-This project utilizes a Flask server running a SQLAlchemy database and Auth0 authentication behind a complete Ionic UI framework.
+This project utilizes a Flask server running a SQLAlchemy database and Auth0 authentication behind a complete Ionic UI framework

 ## Contributing Authors